How EnviroIQ Stopped Wasting Power

 That gives a nominal current budget of about 1.14 mA.
 With realistic derating, aging, cold, regulator loss, and the general personality of batteries, the useful target is closer to 0.57-1.14 mA average.
 The board did not begin there.
 It began in the land of “why is this drawing almost a hundred milliamps?” which is a useful place to visit once, briefly, and then leave with evidence.

-This is the story of cutting the waste first, then writing the bench tooling that forced the remaining problem to identify itself.
+This is the story of cutting the obvious waste first, then writing the bench tooling that forced the remaining problems to identify themselves.
+The newest one was the most annoying kind: a radio we were not using was still costing us power.

 The work started in Claude Code.
 The technology was, and still is, genuinely strong.
 It also became unusable for this bench workflow after repeated false positives treated legitimate local firmware and hardware automation as unapproved vulnerability testing.
 My experience with Anthropic support made that limitation feel permanent: I had been a Max 20x subscriber from very early on, my application was rejected immediately, and I never received meaningful responses to support requests.
 That combination is how I ended up moving the active workflow to Codex.